marinade-finance/validator-bonds/programs/validator-bonds/ON_CHAIN_ANALYSIS.md

 order by block_timestamp ASC;
 ```

-"The string found in the `ixs.value:data` column can be decrypted using the
+The string found in the `ixs.value:data` column can be decrypted using the
 [Validator Bonds CLI](../../packages/validator-bonds-cli/README.md)
 `show-event` command.